christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

-2 Universalism and the Erosion of Hierarchy
+3 Universalism and the Erosion of Hierarchy

 _There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus._ - Galatians 3:28

 Christian universalism derives from monotheism.
 The universalization of a group into a singular monolith not only allows a group to become top-down controlled, but it also becomes a tool of empowerment for the oppressed.
 Friedrich Nietzsche believed that the universalistic claims of Christianity allowed the lower classes, or "chandala" as he called them, to feel equal to the higher classes.
 The "all is one" doctrine incentivizes the inclusion of outcastes and when combined with an emphasis on a shared humanity and a common destiny in the afterlife this system undermines traditional social hierarchies that were traditionally based on biological kinship, intelligence, wealth, or power.
         Christian universalism also led to ethnic erasure.
 The catholic church deliberately destroyed ethnic customs and beliefs to emphasize the universality of Christianity.
 Pre-Christian Europe was a patchwork of ethnicities, each with its own gods and traditions and christianity deliberately destroyed these ethnic bonds so that a religious identity replaced an ethnic identity.
 "Christendom" then became the first universalized identity that was built around a shared morality that transcended ethnic and cultural boundaries.
 "Christendom" was then replaced by the word "European" after the enlightenment, but that label still retained Christendom's universal nature.
 "European" like "Christendom" is a state and political identity, opposed to an ethnic or national identity, and the adoption of this universalist identity destroyed what little of specific ethnic European customs and traditions that were left.

-Part Two: Nietzschean Mechanisms of Subversion

-3 Nietzschean 'Transvaluation of Values'
+4 Nietzschean 'Transvaluation of Values'

 _But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
 God chose the lowly things of this world and the despised things—and the things that are not—to nullify the things that are_ - 1 Corinthians 1:26-28

 Friedrich Nietzsche's concept of the "transvaluation of values" is central to understanding how Christianity reshaped societal norms.
 This theory states that traditional christian values, which emphasize humility, selflessness, guilt and pity, were created to undermine the strong.
 Essentially, by redefining "good" as virtues of the "chandala", i.e., by replacing a groups aristocratic values with "chandala" values: guilt, pity, self-hate, weakness, and victimhood/oppression replace strength, pride, honor, loyalty, family, race, and tradition, etc., essentially through vilifying the powerful the lowest "chandala" castes can become the nobility.
 This leads to a culture that celebrates mediocrity while demonizing excellence.

-4 Nietzschean 'Slave Morality'
+5 Nietzschean 'Slave Morality'

 Christianity is a slave morality that is designed to suppress an individual's will to power.
 When an individual is unable to express their will to power in a constructive, outward manner, they redirect this energy inward, manifesting as self-destructive tendencies.
 This is what Friedrich Nietzsche called a "slave morality" where the individual's creative and life-affirming energies are turned against themselves.
 As a result, in Christianity, many people's will to power becomes directed inward, becoming satiated through masochistic self-harm.
 This twisted form of self-assertion can be observed in various aspects of human behavior, from the self-flagellating tendencies of Christiantiy to the equally destructive habits of self-sabotage and addiction.
 If the individual's will to power is unable to find an external outlet it turns inward, creating a perverse cycle of self-inflicted pain and suffering.

-5 Survival of the Weakest: Inverting Natural Selection \
+6 Survival of the Weakest: Inverting Natural Selection \

 _“Christianity has waged a war to the death against this higher type of man; it has excommunicated all the fundamental instincts of this type, it has distilled evil, the Evil One, out of these instincts—the strong human being as the typically reprehensible, the ‘reprobate.’
 Christianity has taken the side of everything weak, base, ill-constituted, it has made an ideal out of opposition to the preservative instincts of strong life; it has corrupted the reason even of the intellectually strongest natures by teaching men to feel the supreme values of intellectuality as sinful, as misleading, as temptations.”_ --  Friedrich Nietzsche - The Antichrist (Section 50)